srackham/drake/README.md

 Set description of next registered task.

 ### env
-The Drake `env` object contains the command-line options, tasks an
+The Drake `env` object contains the command-line options, tasks and
 variables:

 Options are keyed by their long option name e.g.  `env["--dry-run"]`.
 Unspecified flag options are undefined; unspecified value options assume their default value.

-Tasks names are stored in the `env["--tasks"]` string array.
+Task names are stored in the `env["--tasks"]` string array.
 A default task can be specified by setting `env["--default-task"]` to the task name.